apache/beam/learning/prompts/documentation-lookup-nolinks/38_ai_runinference.md

 The RunInference API supports a variety of frameworks and model hubs, including TensorFlow, PyTorch, Scikit-learn, XGBoost, Hugging Face, TensorFlow Hub, Vertex AI, TensorRT, and ONNX.
 Additionally, you can easily integrate custom model frameworks.

-To import a model into your Apache Beam pipeline, you'll need to configure the `ModelHandler` object, which wraps the underlying model and allows you to set necessary environment variables for inference.
+To import a model into your Apache Beam pipeline, you will need to configure the `ModelHandler` object, which wraps the underlying model and allows you to set necessary environment variables for inference.

-Following is an example importing a `Pytorch` model handler to use in your pipeline:
+Here is an example of importing a PyTorch model handler for use in your pipeline:

 ```python
 from apache_beam.ml.inference.pytorch_inference import PytorchModelHandlerTensor